Pros and Cons in Moving to Poland

 Healthcare and Living Costs in Poland

 Poland is considered relatively inexpensive when compared with other European countries.
-The average cost of goods, renting an apartment, public transport, going out to restaurants and having some drinks in a bar or a pub is considered a lot cheaper than western European countries.
-The downside, when it comes to costs, is in clothing and petrol prices, according to Locals.
+The average cost of goods, renting an apartment, public transport, going out to restaurants, and having some drinks in a bar or a pub is considered cheaper than in western European countries.
+According to Locals, the downside, when it comes to costs, is in clothing and petrol prices.